Chemex Brewing Guide starts with one goal: brewing a clean, balanced cup. Fresh beans and proper technique deliver the best results.

 What grind size should I use for a Chemex?

 Use a medium-coarse grind, similar to coarse sea salt.
-Chemex filters are thicker than standard pour-over filters, so a coarser grind prevents over-extraction and slow drawdowns.
-Adjust finer if the brew is sour, coarser if bitter.
+Adjust finer if the brew tastes sour or coarser if it tastes bitter.

 What is the best coffee-to-water ratio for Chemex?